Cleaning & Organizing

 My biggest secret?

 Don’t procrastinate.
 If you postpone things that take a few minutes, it adds up and suddenly you’re looking at several hours to clear your clutter.
 Always open your mail right away, do dishes right after you use them, and put things away as soon as you’re done with them.
-Don’t miss these other 50 organizing tricks you’ll wish you knew sooner.

 If you have lots piles of papers you’re always looking through…